freeCodeCamp/guide/pages/docs/certificates-guide/use-responsive-design-with-bootstrap-fluid-containers/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Responsive Design with Bootstrap Fluid Containers"
+title: "Use Responsive Design with Bootstrap Fluid Containers"
+parent: "certificates-guide"
 ---

 Bootstrap will figure out how wide your screen is and respond by resizing your HTML elements - hence the name Responsive Design.